Comcast/Bynar/README.md

 Bynar will gradually weight in an osd that is added to the cluster so as not to introduce too much latency to the cluster or cause issues with pgs stuck in backfill.
 Bynar has its own defaults to use however explicit parameters can be set.
+Please note that the latency_cap is in ms

 Journal devices can optionally be specified for ceph to use.
 Bynar will attempt to balance the number of partitions across the devices given.
 If an explict